Madeleine Banatvala

 Background

 Madeleine is currently a PhD candidate in French Studies funded by the Scottish Graduate School for Arts & Humanities AHRC Studentship.
+In June 2025, she completed a 6-month placement at the ENS (Ulm, Paris) conducting archival work at the BnF on Simone de Beauvoir.
 She previously studied at University College London where she graduated with an MA in French and Francophone studies.
-During which she completed her final dissertation combining Simone de Beauvoir’s ethics of ambiguity with Svetlana Boym’s concept of nostalgia in a comparison of Proust and Wordsworth.
+Her final dissertation combining Simone de Beauvoir’s ethics of ambiguity with Svetlana Boym’s concept of nostalgia in a comparison of Proust and Wordsworth.
 Entitled, 'Chez soi pas chez soi : Nostalgia’s ambiguity in Proust and Wordsworth.'

 Before her MA, Madeleine studied at the University of Oxford (Wadham) for her PGCE for secondary school.
 She completed her BA in Paris at the University of London Institute in Paris, focusing in her final year on the works of Jean Rhys, Baudelaire and Georges Perec.
 Her undergraduate dissertation was a comparative study between England and France in the teaching of diverse minority history as part of national curricula.
-Last summer she worked in Timișoara, Romania, as part of the management team for The Syncromesh project, a Radio Drama summer school run by International Arts Partnership.
-This spring she edited a translation of Cartea cu Apolodor by Gellu Naum for International Arts Partnership.
+Before her PhD she worked in Timișoara, Romania, as part of the management team for The Syncromesh project, a Radio Drama summer school run by International Arts Partnership.
+In 2024, she edited a translation of Cartea cu Apolodor by Gellu Naum for International Arts Partnership.

 Qualifications